Staffbase/testio-trigger-test-github-action/README.md

 - `min` is mandatory and `max` optional.
 - If `max` is not provided TestIO automatically sets it to `latest`.

+## Run Tests
+- run `nvm use` which uses the node version from `.nvmrc` file
+- run `npm install` to install dependencies
+- run `npm run test` to run the unit test suite

 ## FAQs

 <details>